-Once you complete a profile and start building your network of contacts, it is time for you to begin actively using LinkedIn’s job and company connection tools.
-In your main navigation bar you will have two areas called “Jobs” and “Interests.”
-LinkedIn’s programming will also automatically start recommending (on your Home page) connections, jobs that may interest you, and companies that you might want to track.
+Once you complete a profile and start building your network of contacts, it is time for you to begin actively using LinkedIn’s job search tools.
+LinkedIn’s programming will also automatically start recommending jobs, companies, and connections that may interest you.
 Pay attention to these in case your active searches miss an important opportunity.
-The following sections will focus on using the “Jobs” and “Interests” areas of LinkedIn.

-Whenever LinkedIn provides you a suggestion or you do a search you will have the opportunity to track companies, save jobs, and apply for positions that interest you.
-Once you make selections and start using the system, your front page will display your saved items, start to show recommendations, and display feeds based around your choices.
-Many companies pay LinkedIn to have access to information about who has followed them and who has applied to positions.
+Whenever LinkedIn provides you a suggestion or you do a search you will have the opportunity to apply for positions, follow companies, and save jobs that interest you.
+Many companies utilize LinkedIn to see who has followed them and who has applied to positions.
 By actively following companies, setting preferences for certain locations or industries, and by connecting with employees, you are creating opportunities for companies to also find you.
-Remember that if they have invested money and resources in having an active LinkedIn presence, then they are going to use its tools to do recruiting.
-Also see our information on other ways to Search for Specific Employment Opportunities.

 While LinkedIn is a great way to search for open positions, there are multiple other resources available as well.
 See our page on Searching for Specific Employment Opportunities for more information.